Communion, or Holy Communion, is also known as the Lord’s Supper, the Eucharist and the Catholic Mass.

 Communion meaning and the Passover meal meaning:

-a) What is Communion and how did Jesus introduce the concept of the Communion?
+2. How did Jesus introduce the concept of the Communion?

-I have eagerly desired to eat this Passover with you before I suffer.”
+I have eagerly desired to eat this Passover with you before I suffer.”Luke 22:15 NIV

-Presumably, because Jesus as a man, lived His life in obedience to the Law, He and his disciples would have visited the Temple that afternoon to slaughter their Passover sacrifice.
+Presumably, because Jesus as a man lived his life in obedience to the Law, he and his disciples would have visited the Temple that afternoon to slaughter their Passover sacrifice.

 Then later that evening, they would have consumed it with unleavened bread and bitter herbs, as required by the Book of Exodus.

-Then John consented.
+Then John consented.”

-And this helps us in answering our question: What is Communion.
+And this helps us in answering our question: What is Communion?

-b) The history of the Passover meal and the Jewish Seder Meal:
+3. The history of the Passover meal

-Passover was started 3200 years ago, when the Israelite’s left their slavery in Egypt.
+Passover was started 3200 years ago when the Israelites left their slavery in Egypt.